-The creek is so heavily charged with minerals that objects such as twigs falling into the creek are quickly coated with layers of travertine, hence the name Fossil Creek.
+The creek is heavily charged with minerals.
+Objects such as twigs falling into the stream are quickly coated with travertine layers, hence Fossil Creek's name.

 The trail down is wide and very easy as it was once an old road but is now closed to vehicles.
-The beginning of the trail is mostly desert but as you descend into the canyon the vegetation changes until you are finally amongst tall Sycamore trees, Oak trees, fern grottos and wild blackberry bushes.
-Once you reach the bottom of the canyon, you will reach a streambed and the trail then becomes a footpath.
+The beginning of the trail is mostly desert; as you descend into the canyon, the vegetation changes until you are finally amongst tall Sycamore trees, Oak trees, fern grotto, and wild blackberry bushes.
+Once you reach the canyon's bottom, you will reach a streambed, and the trail then becomes a footpath.
 Follow it to the west.

-Fossil Creek is one of the most reliable, abundant water sources in Northern Arizona and therefore has been used since 1916 to generate hydroelectric power.
-Rumor has it that Irving Plant is about to be shut down in which case the roads to Fossil Springs will probably not be kept up.
+Fossil Creek is one of the most reliable, abundant water sources in Northern Arizona and has been used since 1916 to generate hydroelectric power.
+Rumor has it that Irving Plant is about to be shut down, in which case the roads to Fossil Springs probably will not be maintained.

 It is 2.76 miles just to the mouth of Fossil Springs, then another 5 miles until you hit Irving Power Plant.
 Depending on how much you want to explore will determine the length of your trip.
 Just be sure to leave ample time for your steady climb back UP!
 I find that is the part I hate!
-I have also encountered several people who head back up the trail with not nearly enough water - you will need a lot of energy for this hike back out, it is the most difficult part of the whole hike!
-A great shuttle trip would be to go down the east side and out the Flume rd.
+I have also encountered several people who head back up the trail with not nearly enough water - you will need a lot of energy for this hike back out.
+It is the most challenging part of the whole hike!
+An excellent shuttle trip would be to go down the east side and out the Flume Rd.

-Whatever your choice is, make sure you take most of the time to just soak the gorgeous scenery in and enjoy the sounds of the springs, and the feel of the clean crisp water.
-As I mentioned in the beginning, I was here before it became popular and it was pristine!
-I camped there for 4 nights and didn't see a soul all weekend.
-The past few times I have been there I have run into groups of boy scouts, large church groups, and people everywhere.
-I saw a lot of trash laying around, and actually had an ugly confrontation with a Boy Scout and his leader because the boy scout was trekking out with a turtle that he decided he wanted to take home to his aquarium - the leader thought this was ok.
-Needless to say, through several phone calls I went all the way to the regional president of the Western Boy Scouts division to complain.
-Not sure what good it did to the turtle who was taken from his home, but hopefully people will learn to respect nature. - Feb 21 2002 Dakota
+Whatever your choice is, make sure you take most of the time just to enjoy the sounds of the springs and the feel of the clean, crisp water.
+As I mentioned in the beginning, I was here before it became popular, and it was pristine!
+I camped there for four nights and didn't see a soul all weekend.
+The past few times I have been there, I have run into boy scouts, large church groups, and people everywhere.
+I saw a lot of trash lying around, and had an ugly confrontation with a Boy Scout and his leader because the boy scout was trekking out with a turtle that he decided he wanted to take home to his aquarium - the leader thought this was ok.
+Needless to say, through several phone calls, I went all the way to the regional president of the Western Boy Scouts division to complain.
+Not sure what good it did to the turtle taken from his home, but hopefully, people will learn to respect nature.